samarthmahendraneu/jobHarvestor/README.md

 ### 1.1 Overview

 This system gathers (scrapes) job postings from diverse sources — websites, APIs, and external partners.
 It then processes the data through streaming and batch pipelines before storing it for consumption through APIs or user interfaces.
-Advanced **Agentic AI** modules automate tasks like adaptive scraping, intelligent data cleaning, and deduplication.

 - **Scraping Engines (Puppeteer, Selenium, Playwright)** for web-based harvesting.